defvol/Paparazzo.js/README.md

 -
 	$ make run

-For a list of tested cameras check ["List of public cameras"](https://github.com/rodowi/Paparazzo.js/wiki/List-of-public-cameras) in the wiki section.
+For a list of tested cameras check ["List of tested cameras"](https://github.com/rodowi/Paparazzo.js/wiki/List-of-tested-cameras) in the wiki section.

 Upcoming features